 In 2022, the Highway Code changed to prioritise the safety of vulnerable road users.
-Vehicles can potentially cause the most damage in a collision, so the changes mainly apply to drivers and their behaviour towards vulnerable road users.
-Some of the changes include increased overtaking distance, and giving priority to pedestrians crossing at junctions.
+The changes applied to drivers and their behaviour towards vulnerable road users.
+Some of the changes included increasing overtaking distance, and giving priority to pedestrians crossing at junctions.

 Organisations believe that there’s not enough awareness of the Highway Code changes.
 Are you aware of the changes?

 Have the Highway Code changes made a difference to road safety?

 The Highway Code changed in 2022 to make vulnerable road users like cyclists, pedestrians and horse riders feel safer.

 But the British Horse Society (BHS) says more work needs to be done to make sure drivers are informed about the Highway Code changes.

 The organisation's Dead Slow campaign revealed that 3,552 road accidents involving horses were reported to the BHS in 2022.
 Sadly, 68 horses died and 125 were injured due to motorists.

 Alan Hiscox, director of safety at the BHS, said: